vanNijnatten/vanNijnatten/README.md

 ### Hi there,
-I am Jos van Nijnatten 🧔, a PhD student 🧑‍🔬 at [UTS](http://www.uts.edu.au) and [UMCG](https://www.umcg.nl).
-I study medical research 🦠🔬, transcriptomics/epigenetics 🧬 and COPD 🫁 using bioinformatics 📊💻.
+I am Jos van Nijnatten 🧔, a PhD student 🧑‍🔬 at [UTS](http://www.uts.edu.au) and [UMCG](https://www.umcg.nl), and now work as a data consultant at Valcon.
+I studied medical research 🦠🔬, transcriptomics/epigenetics 🧬 and COPD 🫁 using bioinformatics 📊💻.
 I am currently working on a couple of research papers 📚 and my thesis 📖.
 I am proud to be a professional coder 👨‍💻.
 Some other things about me:

 - 🧑‍💻 Most of my repositories are private, for [RBMB](https://github.com/UTS-Bioinformatics) or [GRIAC](https://github.com/GRIAC-Bioinformatics).<br />